octo-technology/OpenTezos/docs/ligo/introduction.md

 title: Introduction
 slug: /ligo
 ---
+//TODO(Remove imports)
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The goal of this module is to allow a developer to install LIGO on his operating system and give him the essentials to write and deploy his first smart contract on the Tezos blockchain.
+The goal of this module is to allow a developer to install LIGO transpiler on his operating system and give him TODO(the essentials) to write and deploy his first smart contract on the Tezos blockchain.

-It will include the basics of LIGO languages, inspired by the [official documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples.
+It will include the basics of LIGO //TODO(languages), inspired by the [official documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples.
 You will also be offered an exam to check your knowledge.